paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-using-symbiota.md

 | - | - | - | - | - |
 | USNMPAL603860 | YPMVP058990 | FossilSpecimen | Goleroconus alfi | [https://collections.peabody.yale.edu/search/Record/YPM-VP-058990](https://collections.peabody.yale.edu/search/Record/YPM-VP-058990) |

-{: .notice--info }
+{: .notice }
-Think of the “subject” as the piece of specimen retained in your collection (cataloged in Symbiota) and the “object” as part retained in an external collection.
+Think of the “**subject**” as the piece of specimen retained in your collection (cataloged in Symbiota) and the “**object**” as part retained in an external collection.
 The _verbatimSciName_ refers to the identification of the occurrence maintained by the external collection.

 ### Cataloging multi-taxon specimen lots
-Content forthcoming!

-More about Symbiota and the Extended Specimen: https://symbiota.org/extended-specimens-in-symbiota/

-Examples of “Extended Specimens” in Symbiota: https://paleo.symbiota.org/portal/collections/list.php?datasetid=4

-{% include resource_card filename='pearson-2022.yml' %}
+_Content forthcoming!_

+# Additional resources
 {% include related_list topics='symbiota' %}
 {% include resource_list topics='symbiota' %}
+{% include resource_card filename='pearson-2022.yml' %}